 Last night I used my tuck and gather tool to faux what looks a little like snowflakes on 1 wall in my youngest son's room.
 It looks amazing!

-We have a new updated section for our Basic Faux Painting DVD Workshop INCLUDED in the kit, which explains all about faux painting glazes.
-We teach you in detail the difference between using paint and using glazes.
+We have a new updated sections for our Basic Faux Painting DVD Workshop INCLUDED in the kit.